mraysmit/restmonkey/docs/README.md

 **Tiny, YAML-driven REST server for tests and dev** — a single Java class that spins up realistic HTTP endpoints backed by in-memory data.
 Define resources + seed data + static endpoints in YAML.
 Optional JUnit 5 extension boots it automatically for your test suites.

 No servlet container.
 No frameworks.
 Starts fast.
-Easy to bend to your will.
+Easy to bend to your will. **Comprehensive logging** with performance timing for excellent observability.

 ---